 diskpagebuffer table provides statistics

-about disk page buffer usage by MySQL Cluster Disk Data tables.
+about disk page buffer usage by NDB Cluster Disk Data tables.

 The following table provides information about the columns in

 diskpagebuffer table.
 For each column,

 the table shows the name, data type, and a brief description.

 Additional information can be found in the notes following the

 |integer||The data node ID|